brettgris/blank-react-postcss/README.md

 ### Using BrowserSync to create a local server

-In our case, we are using browsersync (which is a plugin that we install) to create a local server that we load our files.
+In our case, we are using browsersync (which is a plugin that we install) to create a local server.
 Through our watch task, we reload this on any changes that occur.

 ```
 gulp.task('sync', function() {